 Margot Ferrick: I think art was always really important to me.
 It sounds really cliche but I remember feeling like it was an absolute need pretty early on.
-When I was in middle school I started to feel like there was nothing else I wanted to do with my life besides make art of some kind, though I had no idea how to actually make that happen.
+When I was in middle school I started to feel like there was nothing else I wanted to do with my life besides make art of some kind, thought I had no idea how to actually make that happen.
 I think at some point my parents didn't really think I could support myself with anything art related and that became a bit of an obstacle.
 My mother got kind of aggressive about it, to the point where she would tell me the stuff I was making was actually bad or she would doubt and question opportunities or little awards I received.
 At the time this all felt extremely dire.
 I felt like I was desperately trying to assert this part of myself that was being squashed out and I felt like I would literally die if I didn't make art.
 I still feel that desperation now, to be honest, but I think my biggest obstacles are internal.

 AA: In another interview you mention a formative encounter with the work of Eva Hesse.
 While I find the distinction between "high" and "low" artforms somewhat arbitrary and unnecessary, was this your first remembered encounter with fine art?
 What was it about Hesse's work that spoke to you in such a profound way, especially considering so much of her work is sculptural?
 And are there any other artists who you find particularly compelling?